NCALM-UH/pdal-als-tpu/example/example.md

 **Data:**
 1. Point cloud data: Must be from an ALS sensor with an oscillating mirror (sawtooth ground pattern) or rotating mirror (parallel ground pattern) scanning mechanism.
 Lidar sensors that generate circular ground patterns via a Risley prism are not supported.
 In our case, we have point cloud data from a Titan sensor, which uses an oscillating mirror.
 2. ALS sensor metadata: We need to know the make and model of the laser scanner and the IMU in order to look up predicted measurement uncertainties (e.g., lidar range, scan angle, trajectory location and attitude).
-This isthe weak point in the process since it requires some knowledge of the collection process beyond just the point cloud data.
+This is a weak point in the process since it requires some knowledge of the collection process beyond just the point cloud data.
 Our data was captured with an Optech Titan coupled with a Northrup Grumman LN200 IMU.
 Some web searching turns up datasheets that contain much of the measurement uncertainty information we need.

 ### **2. Data Check and Cleaning**